 This document contains information about using Cloud Platform environment variables in your application.

 Cloud Platform makes environment variables available for your use in both your application code and Drush commands.
 With these variables, you can write code that responds to the environment in which it runs.
-For example, you may want to run certain commands only in your Production environment, but not in the Development or Staging environments.
+For example, you may want to run certain commands only in your production environment, but not in the development or staging environment.

 Additional environment variables are available for Pipelines.